jackpocket/worldpay-cnp/README.md

   username: "YOUR_USERNAME",
   password: "YOUR_PASSWORD",
   merchant_id: "YOUR_MERCHANT_ID",
-  # Below are options with their default values
+  # These are the other available options with their default values
   version: "12.8",
   environment: :prelive,
   timeout: nil, # with an integer, it is in seconds